 1) Start Simple

-In the first few weeks of introducing solids, start with single vegetables.
+In the first few weeks of the weaning journey when you start introducing solids, start with single vegetables.
 You can offer them pureed, mashed or as soft finger foods.
 It really depends on your own and your baby’s preference, which they prefer.
 Start with dark green vegetables, such as broccoli, kale or courgette, as they are relatively rich in iron and the sooner our little ones get used to more bitter flavours, the easier they will accept them later on.

 2) Eat The Rainbow